 What Should I measure with Page Speed?

-What timing can you look at when testing you page speed and total download times?
+What timing can you look at when testing your page speed and total download times?
 Each page goes through a number of phases as it loads.

-The first phase is time to first byte, also call TTFB.
+The first phase is time to the first byte, also call TTFB.

 This is basically the time it takes for your server to respond.
 It takes into account redirection, connection time and backend response time, this is the point that your server will return the first byte to the browser.